 The grade appeals system affords an opportunity for undergraduate or graduate students to appeal a final course grade under certain circumstances.
 Faculty judgment of student academic performance is inherent in the grading process and hence should not be overturned except when the student can show that the grade awarded represents a gross violation of the instructor's own specified grading standards and therefore was awarded in an arbitrary, capricious, or discriminatory manner.
 The grading standards utilized during the grade appeals process are those that were contained in the instructor's syllabus at the beginning of the semester.
-The system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; related issues are reviewed by the Student Academic Relations Committee via the Office of Faculty Development and Advancement .
+The system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; related issues are reviewed by the Student Academic Relations Committee via the Office of Faculty Development and Advancement.

 Step 1.
-Within 30 calendar days following the date that final grades are made available to students, the student must contact the instructor in question to discuss the grade and attempt to resolve any differences.
-The student should document any attempts to contact the instructor to establish that the appeal was begun within this 30-day period.
+Within 15 calendar days following the date that final grades are made available to students, the student must contact the instructor in question to discuss the grade and attempt to resolve any differences.
+The student should document any attempts to contact the instructor to establish that the appeal was begun within this 15-day period.
 In the event that the instructor is not available, the student should provide that documentation to the instructor's program or department chair.
 Either the student or the instructor may consult with the appropriate program or department chair during this process.

 Step 2.
-If no resolution is reached within the 30-day period, after the student's documented attempt, the student has an additional 15 calendar days to submit a written statement to the program or department chair.
-This statement must include an account of attempts to resolve the issue, as well as the evidence that forms the basis for the appeal.
-Within 20 calendar days thereafter, the department or program chair will arrange for a meeting of a grade appeals screening committee composed of three students enrolled in the academic unit offering the course to review the appeal.
+If no resolution is reached within this 15-class-day period, after the student's documented attempt, the student has an additional 10 class days to submit a written statement to the department chair, school director, or designee.
+Within 20 class days thereafter, the department chair, school director, or designee will set a date for a meeting of a grade appeals screening committee composed of three students enrolled in the academic unit offering the course to review the appeal.
+These students should be either undergraduate or graduate students, depending on the enrollment status of the student challenging the grade.
+The meeting should occur within that 20class-day period, if practicable.
 Appropriate students who have no conflict of interest will be chosen to serve on this screening committee by a student organization associated with the program or department, if such an organization exists.
-If none exists or if members of such an organization are not available, the department or program chair will select appropriate students who have no conflict of interest.
-Both the student and the instructor may attend the meeting.
+If none exists or if members of such an organization are not available. the department chair, school director, or designee will select appropriate students who have no conflict of interest.
+Both the student and the instructor may attend the meeting, as may the department chair, school director. or designee.